BAM-PFA/pymm/readme.md

 ### Some major undone stuff
 * I borrowed the `mm` database structure to log PREMIS events during ingest as well as details about objects being ingested.
 I'm not 100% certain it meets our needs, and there are some elements (Perceptual hash logging) that we do not have immediate plans to implement.
-* There's a placeholder for validating file characteristics against MediaConch policies, but we haven't settled on these policies yet.
+* There's a placeholder for validating file characteristics against MediaConch policies, but we are not sure if it makes sense to integrate that into our workflows.
+TBD.